VRConservation/geosp/chapters/05_python.md

 Before running the code cells, ensure Leafmap is installed in your environment.
 For a quick starter guide on how to do this, see the miniconda/anaconda section of the FOSS4G workshop.

 There are many more Python libraries focused on geospatial analysis.
-Go to github.com and search for them or find them through online tutorials, medium.com, X (twitter), and LinkedIn.
+Go to github.com and search for them or find them through online tutorials, medium.com, X (Twitter), and LinkedIn.
 Below are some additional resources to help you go deeper.

 ## Resources
 - [Geemap](https://geemap.org/) has a webpage, book, tutorials, API, and much more to support this excellent Python package.